 There is free parking available at camp, please park in the designated parking areas.
 When you drop off your camper at Camp Manitou, you will have to sign them in, drop off their medications if they have any and send them on their way!
 For pick up, come to your designated pick up location, show us your photo ID, and sign out your camper.

-We need to make sure that we have written documentation of who dropped off the camper and who is going to be picking them up.
+We need to make sure that we have written documentation of when campers are dropped off and who is going to be picking them up.
 Once campers are entrusted in our care, they are monitored by camp staff at all times until they are picked up by a parent/guardian.
-At no time is a camper left unattended.
 When you pick up your camper, please make sure that you have your photo ID ready.

-If you are going to be late, please call Camp Manitou at 204-837-4508 as soon as possible to let us know that you are going to be late.
+If you are going to be late, please call the Camp Manitou office at 204-837-4508 as soon as possible to let us know that you are going to be late.
 When you arrive at camp, please come to the general office (beside the kitchen) and we will be able to take your camper to the location of their group.
-There is a $5 charge if you pick up your camper after 4:30pm followed by a $5 charge for every 15 minutes that you are late passed 5:30pm.
+All campers must be picked up by 5:00 PM.
+There is a $5 charge for every 15 minutes past 5:00.

 All campers will be scheduled to participate in all activities at Camp Manitou in order to give them a well-rounded experience and the opportunity to be involved in all camp has to offer.
 We try to vary the activities so that campers get to experience all camp has to offer.